 Welcome to Disabled Water Ski Australia

 This site provides information on water skiing for people with physical disabilities & vision impairments.
 Disabled Water Ski Australia (DWSA - a Division of Australian Water Ski & Wakeboard Australia), provides sporting opportunities for people with disabilities.
 Athletes can compete in their own category, and/or against able-bodied athletes.
 Most skiers with a disability, ski in mainstream three-event tournaments (i.e. slalom, trick, and jump).
 These include State and National Titles.
-DWSA also sends a National Team to the World Disabled Water Skiing Championships that are held every two years.
+DWSA also sends a National Australian Team to the World Disabled Water Skiing Championships that are held every two years.
 Skiers who compete in the above water skiing competitions, have a range of disabilities including arm/leg amputees, paraplegia, quadriplegia, blindness and vision impairment.
-Each State Division also run Come & Try days especially for people who want to learn how to ski.
+Most States also run Come & Try days especially for people who want to learn how to ski.
+Please ring the relevant State Rep or Contact under the Contacts Menu.
 Coaching and advice on adaptive equipment is also available.
 Water skiing is for everybody, and everybody can do it!

 Belinda was injured in a car accident when she was 16, the other 2 people in the car died and she was left with significant injuries, including a right leg amputation.
 Belinda is now married with 2 children.
 Not one to sit back and watch Belinda started skiing with friends using a Sit Ski.
 Thereafter she was able to progress really quickly to become a competent skier and competed at her first Nationals in 2008.
 Belinda loves skiing and through hard work and training has developed her skills to compete at a high level and she still enjoys social skiing with her family.
 She is one of the few women in the world to ski the outer course on a sit ski and has represented Australia at every World Championship since 2011.
 Belinda has also been involved in horse riding for people with disabilities.
 She competed in Dressage and enjoys trail riding with friends on her own horse.
 Belinda also enjoys riding her Honda XR80 motor bike with family & friends.
 Belinda works as a registered nurse.

 Scott became a paraplegic in April 1996 after a motorcycle accident in Switzerland whilst backpacking through Europe.
 Being a keen windsurfer before the accident, Scott kept his interest in water sports and became involved in water skiing through a ‘Come & Try’ day organised by Sporting Wheelies.
 Scott competed in his first Nationals in 2001 and later went on to represent Australia at the World Championships in 2001.
-He is the co-holder of the Australian Jump record (20.9 metres) and won the Trick event at the 2007 and 2009 World Championships.
-He was also World Jump Champion in the seated category at the 2013, 2015 and 2017 World Championships.
+He is the current World Jump Champion in the men’s seated category at the 2013, 2015, 2017 and 2019 World Championships and is the World Record holder.
+He won the Trick event at the 2007 and 2009 World Championships and currently holds the World Record for Trick in the MP2 division.
 Scott competes in the WaterskiQLD series with his able-bodied peers and has also represented Australia in Wheelchair Basketball in 2006.
-He works full-time as a graphic designer and has designed promotional material/logos and sponsorship documents (including this website).
+He is a graphic designer by trade and has designed promotional material/logos and sponsorship documents for DWSA.